-Saint Louis University’s Catholic Studies Program offers interdisciplinary and integrated study in the intellectual and social traditions of the Church from the time of the New Testament to present day.
+Saint Louis University’s Catholic Studies Program offers interdisciplinary and integrated study of Catholic thought and culture from the beginnings of Christianity to the present day.

 Offered through SLU’s College of Arts and Sciences, the program is designed to explore major questions that have occupied Christian philosophers, theologians, artists, literary writers, political theorists, historians, and natural and social scientists for two millennia.

-The courses in Catholic Studies will center around the following ideas:
+Courses in Catholic Studies center around the following ideas:

 - A sacramental worldview which sees all creatures as reflections of God's own life.